GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-21-01-multicache.md

 ---
-title: Multi Layer Cache in Spring Boot
+title: Multi-Layer Cache in Spring Boot
 layout: post
 date: 2025-01-27 16:00:00 +0100
 categories:
   - Java
 ---

-In this article, we'll explore the concept of multi layer caching in Spring Boot applications.
+In this article, we'll explore the concept of multi-layer caching in Spring Boot applications.

 In particular, we will use a **local first level cache (L1) with a shorter duration** and a **remote and distributed second level cache (L2) with a longer duration**.

 The general concept is to use a local cache first, and a second level cache if the data is not found in the first one.

-The goal is to improve the performance of the application by reducing the number of round trips to remote hosts.
+The goal is to improve the application's performance by reducing the number of round trips to remote hosts.

 ---